bntti/tiralabra/documentation/Implementation-document.md

 ```
 2, 1, 3, 3
 ```
-In this program, all codes are saved for convenience, but that could be optimized.
+In this program, codes for all characters are saved for convenience, but that could be optimized.

 After that, the algorithm replaces occurrences of the characters with their codes and saves the codebook and the compressed data to the output file.